Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center

 .24 hr Summary...

-The greater than 2 MeV electron flux reached high levels with a peak of
+The greater than 2 MeV electron flux was at normal to moderate levels.

-3,898 pfu at 31/1340 UTC.
-The greater than 10 MeV proton flux remained
+The greater than 10 MeV proton flux was at background levels.

 .Forecast...

-The greater than 2 MeV electron flux is expected to decrease to normal
+The greater than 2 MeV electron flux is expected to reach high levels on

 Solar Wind